wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

 Of course, once I saw what LLMs could do I went a little overboard with ChatGPT.
 I tried to use it for everything text related.
 I even messed up two blog posts on my website with the negative feedback to show for it.
-It turns out, LLMs are pretty mediocre at writing blog posts.
-They represent the average language.
-And that's, well, pretty average.
+It turns out, LLMs produce flavorless and pretty mediocre content.
+They were trained to represent the average of what language has to offer.
+And that's, well, pretty average and flavourless.

 I tried using LLMs for coding too, as I am a developer.
 I wrote a full application using only AI.
 And it's used in production today.
 But it was quite hard to get there.
 The LLM